HugoKeung/InvestmentJournal/README.md

 This provides good discipline for the investor to make sure they can back up every position their hold, and consider the pros and cons for every purchase they make.

+Auth0 is used for authentication and authorisation for the application. (work in progress)

 The back-end (also under construction) is written in Spring, and can be found here: https://github.com/HugoKeung/InvestmentJournal-Server